qferre/warshard/README.md

 **CURRENT STATUS : BETA -- THE MAIN LOOP AND INTERFACE ARE FUNCTIONAL, AS EVIDENCED BY THE UNIT TESTS, BUT MANY TODOs AND BUGS REMAIN**

+**A FIRST RELEASE IS PLANNED ONCE ALL CURRENT TODOs HAVE BEEN SOLVED, SEE THE ISSUES TREE**

 Based on SPI wargames.
 Inspired by rules found at [spigames](https://www.spigames.net/rules_downloads.htm)